SkyKal/SkyKal/README.md

-- 👋 Hi, I’m @SkyKal
+- Hi, I’m @SkyKal
-- 👀 I’m interested in AI including everything from core ML/DL to Computer vision and scientific and research computing.
+- I’m interested in AI including everything from core ML/DL to Computer vision and scientific and research computing.
-- 🌱 I’m currently learning Data Science.
+- I’m currently learning PyTorch.
-- 💞️ I’m looking to collaborate on Beginner research projects
+- I’m looking to collaborate on Beginner research projects

 <!---
 SkyKal/SkyKal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.